Aiven-Labs/kafka-streams-example/README.md

 This is a two stage container file.

-The first stage takes a fat (uber) JAR for the program, which is assumed to be in the top level directory, and to be called `FilterApp-uber.jar`.
+The first stage builds a fat (uber) JAR for the program.
+This minimises the size of the executable to be passed to the second stage.

 It uses `jdeps` and `jlink` to work out the depedencies that are not in the JAR file, and extract a minimum JRE from the larger JRE in provided by the